-At the scale of the plates, the existing long-term kinematic models disagree markedly.
-The conventional NUVEL-1A model considers Africa as a single plate to predict divergence between Africa and Arabia at a rate of about 16 mm/yr and N28°E in azimuth at the southern tip of the Red-Sea [Demets et al., 1994].
+about 16 mm/yr and N28°E in azimuth at the southern tip of the Red Sea [DeMets et al., 1994].
 Separating Africa into two plates, Somalia and Nubia, Jestin et al. [1994] propose a similar relative velocity: 17 mm/yr at azimuth N30°E. Yet the rate of Arabia-Somalia motion varies along the Sheba Ridge from 22 mm/yr at the horn of Africa to 17 mm/yr at the entrance to the Gulf of Tadjoura [DeMets et al., 1994].
 For the East African Rift (EAR) that splits Africa into Somalia and Nubia, estimates of the divergence rate also vary considerably: 1 mm/yr [Asfaw et al., 1992], 5 mm/yr [Jestin et al., 1994], or 6 mm/yr [Chu and Gordon, 1999].

-In contrast, recent GPS measurements in this area clearly differ from plate kinematic predictions.
+- [4] In contrast, recent GPS measurements in this area clearly differ from the plate kinematic predictions.
 Different geodetic studies show that the plate rates consistent with the GPS observations are about 30% slower than the NUVEL-1A estimates for Arabia-Eurasia [McClusky et al., 2000, 2003; Sella et al., 2002; Vernant et al., 2004; Vigny et al., 2006] and Arabia-Somalia [Fernandes et al., 2003; Vigny et al., 2006].
-These results suggest that spreading in the Red Sea and the Gulf of Aden, and thus the convergence rate between Arabia and Eurasia, has slowed during the last 3 Ma [Vigny et al., 2006].

-At the smaller, regional scale of the Afar Depression, the complexity of the active fault and rift 66 systems leads to various interpretations.
-Tectonic observations and paleomagnetic declinations suggest 67 that the Danakil and Ali Sabieh blocks are both rotating [Sichler et al., 1980; Courtillot et al., 1980; 68 69 Souriot and Brun, 1992; Manighetti et al., 1998].
-The rotations can be understood as a consequence of rift propagation, either as "oceanic micro-plates" [Acton and Stein, 1991] or "continental bookshelf 70 faulting" [Tapponnier et al., 1990; Sigmundsson et al., 1992; Manighetti et al., 1998; 2001a and b].
-71 72 Implicit in all these models is the idea that the deformation transfers from one rift to another and therefore evolves in space and in time.
-This complication makes evaluating these models by comparing 73 their predictions to quantitative geodetic measurements quite challenging.
-Confronting long-term, 74 plate-scale models with short-term regional geodetic surveys requires accounting for the dynamics of 75 76 the underlying processes.
+These results suggest that spreading in the Red Sea and the Gulf of Aden, and thus the convergence rate between Arabia and Eurasia, has slowed during the last 3 Ma [Vigny et al., 2006]. - [5] At the smaller, regional scale of the Afar Depression, the complexity of the active fault and rift systems leads to various interpretations.
+Tectonic observations and paleomagnetic declinations suggest that the Danakil and Ali Sabieh blocks are both rotating [Sichler, 1980; Courtillot et al., 1980; Souriot and Brun, 1992; Manighetti et al., 1998].
+The rotations can be understood as a consequence of rift propagation, either as "oceanic microplates" [Acton et al., 1991] or "continental bookshelf faulting" [Tapponnier et al., 1990; Sigmundsson et al., 1992; Manighetti et al., 1998, 2001a, 2001b].
+Implicit in all these models is the idea that the deformation transfers from one rift to another and therefore evolves in space and in time.
+This complication makes evaluating these models by comparing their predictions to quantitative geodetic measurements quite challenging.
+Confronting long-term, plate-scale models with short-term regional geodetic surveys requires accounting for the dynamics of the underlying processes.